codeclimate/codeclimate/README.md

 `codeclimate` is a command line interface for the Code Climate analysis platform.
-It allows you to run Code Climate engines on your local machine inside of Docker containers.
+It allows you to run Code Climate engines on your local machine inside of podman containers.

 ## Prerequisites

-The Code Climate CLI is distributed and run as a [Docker](https://www.docker.com) image.
-The engines that perform the actual analyses are also Docker images.
-To support this, you must have Docker installed and running locally.
-We also require that the Docker daemon supports connections on the default Unix socket `/var/run/docker.sock`.
+The Code Climate CLI is distributed and run as a [podman](https://podman.io/) container.
+The engines that perform the actual analyses are also podman images.
+To support this, you must have podman installed and running locally.

-On macOS, we recommend using [Docker for Mac](https://docs.docker.com/docker-for-mac/).

 ## Installation